MaayanLab/clustergrammer/README.md

 Several example tab-separated matrix files can be found in the [txt](txt) directory.
 See [example Python workflow](#example-python-workflow) or [make_clustergrammer.py](make_clustergrammer.py) for examples of how to use Clustergrammer.py to generate a visualization json from these matrix files.

 ----------------------------------------------------------------------------------
+## Licensing
 Clustergrammer was developed by Nicolas Fernandez at Icahn School of Medicine at Mount Sinai.
+Clustergrammer's license and third-party licenses are in the LICENSES directory.